THE WORLD FORUM ADVISORY BOARD

 Member of the Advisory Board

 Geoffrey Robertson AO KC is one of the world’s most distinguished human rights lawyers, a formidable legal mind whose career spans decades of groundbreaking work in international law, constitutional reform, and freedom of expression.
 Born in Sydney in 1946 and educated at the University of Sydney and Oxford as a Rhodes Scholar, Robertson was called to the bar in 1973 and became a Queen’s Counsel in 1988.
 He is the founder and joint head of Doughty Street Chambers in London, now the largest human rights practice in Europe.
 He has mentored some of today’s most influential legal and political figures, including UK Prime Minister Keir Starmer, and internationally acclaimed human rights lawyer Amal Clooney.
-Robertson has been involved in numerous landmark cases, defending clients such as Salman Rushdie during the fatwa crisis, Julian Assange, and former Brazilian President Lula da Silva, while also contributing to the prosecution of notorious leaders like General Pinochet and Hastings Banda.
+Robertson has been involved in numerous landmark cases, defending clients such as Salman Rushdie during the fatwa crisis, Julian Assange, and Brazilian President Lula da Silva, while also contributing to the prosecution of notorious leaders like General Pinochet and Hastings Banda.

 He served as a UN appeal judge at the Special Court for Sierra Leone and has appeared before the European Court of Human Rights and the International Criminal Court.
 His legal advocacy has extended to advising governments on constitutional law and advocating for justice in cases of genocide, war crimes, and crimes against humanity.
 His acclaimed books include The Justice Game, Crimes Against Humanity, and The Tyrannicide Brief, which have shaped public and legal discourse on justice, free speech, and accountability.